How To Downsize Your Home

-You are officially an empty nester, the kids are out of the house and have been gone long enough that you’re sure they aren’t coming back.
-At least you hope!
+You are officially an empty nester; the kids have moved out and you’re sure they aren’t coming back.
 This is your time to finally downsize your home and move into a smaller house or condo.
-It is an exhilarating feeling making that decision, until you start looking around your suburban home and see how much stuff you have accumulated.
-“Baby Boomers” in particular are a generation of people who are extraordinarily house proud.
-Over the years, many boomers have purchased tens of thousands of dollars on furnishing and improving their homes.
-So when faced with the challenge of how to downsize your home you may need a little help.
+It’s an exhilarating feeling making that decision, until you start looking around your home and see how much stuff you have accumulated.
+So, when faced with the challenge of how to downsize your home you may need a little help!

 The following tips on how to downsize your home will help guide you through this process so you can start fresh, living with only those possessions that you really love and need.